LANarea/SPLRequest/README.md

 ================================

-SPLRequest is a very small PHP library which makes it able to connect with Station Playlist Studio, loading all available songs in the library and even do live song requests to the server.
+SPLRequest is a very small PHP library which makes it able to connect with StationPlaylist Studio, loading all available songs in the library and even do live song requests to the server.

 You can obtain the latest version from our [GitHub repository](https://github.com/LANarea/SPLRequest)